 As mentioned elsewhere within these accounts the valuation of these derivative instruments is problematic as a singular number cannot fully make clear the high sensitivity effecting the calculated valuation to the various inputs and market conditions.
-In order to demonstrate the variations the combined liability of these instruments since 2008 have been at the lowest £6m and the highest shown was £31m and even since the year end the indicative values at March 2022 for the same instruments is circa £5m lower.
+In order to demonstrate the variations the combined value of these instruments since 2008 and 2022 have been at the best a £4m asset and at worst shown was £31m liability.
+Since the variation in 2021 (giving a rate of 3.4% from Sept 23) and due to the instrument entered into in April 2018 (rate of 2.01%), the board believes the outlook for these instruments will be more favourable than they or previous ones have been, and should be less volatile, when considering the projected market interest rates.